MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 ---
-title: "Publish to Teams"
+title: "Add bots to Teams"
-description: "Publish your bot to a Microsoft Teams channel so people in your organization can interact with it."
+description: "Add your bot to a Microsoft Teams channel so people in your organization can interact with it."
 keywords: "Publish, channel, Microsoft Teams, Teams" ms.date: 10/31/2019 ms.service: